kerrygilbert/themeless/README.md

 ### Getting Started

+IMPORTANT: You will need a Tumblr API key to make this work.

 Assuming you have node.js and mongodb installed, clone this repository.
-Then rename the database config example file to config.js :
+Then rename the config AND db/config example files to config.js :

 ```
 $ git clone git@github.com:colpanik/themeless.git
+$ cd themeless
+$ mv config.example.js config.js
-$ mv themeless/db/config.example.js themeless/db/config.js
+$ mv db/config.example.js db/config.js

 ```

+If you have your Rumblr OAuth consumerKey and secret, config.js is where you'll put them.

-If you like, you can configure additional database setups in this file.
-If you're not interested in that sort of thing, it will just work.
+If you like, you can configure additional database setups in db/config.js.
+If you're not interested in that sort of thing, don't worry about it.

-When you're ready, hop into the themeless directory, run npm install and fire up the app.
+When you're ready, run npm install and fire up the app.

 ```
-$ cd themeless && npm install
+$ npm install
 $ node app.js
 ```